Meaningful Travel Roadshow - Galveston

 Experience 1: Birding, Beaches, and Biodiversity

 Experience Galveston's unique natural landscape with the Galveston Island Nature Tourism Council.
-Attendees will explore the 700-acre East End Lagoon Nature Park & Preserve, home to beaches, wetlands, and grasslands that attract more than 300 bird species year-round, making it a birdwatcher’s paradise along the Central Flyway.
+Attendees will explore the 700-acre East End Lagoon Nature Park & Preserve, home to beaches, wetlands, and grasslands that attract more than 250 bird species year-round, making it a birdwatcher’s paradise along the Central Flyway.
+Limited binoculars will be available, but please bring your own if you choose!